visol/ext-wise_error_page/README.md

 4. Configure TYPO3 to serve 404 via the 404 script linked above

-5. Optional: a symlink could be created as follows for clarity:
+5. Optional: a symlink could be created as follows for clarity sake:

 ```
  cd web